PreronaGhosh/uw-cs656-a1/README.md

 ## Files

-    1. server.py and client.py are Python scripts to create a simple client-server program using TCP and UDP sockets.
+`server.py & client.py` : Python scripts to create a simple client-server program using TCP and UDP sockets.

-    2. server.sh and client.sh are scripts modified for running Python programs.
+`server.sh & client.sh` : Shell scripts for running Python programs.
 When executed, it will call the above mentioned python files.
-    3. There is no Makefile provided as the programs are written in Python.

 ## Compilation

     Not required as the programs are written in Python.